cyberark/secretless-broker/test/plugin/README.md

 The plugin opens two local ports (6175 and 6176) and forwards them to the backend echo service.
 Manager closes any connections to even ports (in this case 6176).
-Allowed connections are intercepted and a mock header added.
-Tests listen for this header to ensure that the plugin is operating as expected.
+Allowed connections are intercepted and two mock headers added.
+Tests listen for these headers to ensure that the plugin is operating as expected.

 Plugin is generally built and placed in `/usr/local/lib/secretless` as a `.so` library.